Mail Order/Maintenance Medication

 Get your prescriptions filled at a local CVS pharmacy

 - You have three options to register for the program:

-- Register or log into the Caremark website to select a CVS pharmacy location for pick-up
+- Register or log into the Caremark website

 - Visit your local CVS pharmacy and talk to the pharmacist

 - Bring your original 90-day prescription to your local CVS pharmacy and have it filled like a retail prescription.
 You will be charged the mail order copay.

 - Refill your prescription by calling the local CVS pharmacy refill line or by stopping into the pharmacy in person.